SverreWisloff/TackingMaster/README.md

 The tack angle is set to 90 degrees.

+## Versions

+1.0:
+ - Menu: Set wind dir by port/starboard close-hauled direction
+ - Up/Down-buttons : increments wind direction with 5 degrees

+1.1:
+ - Small fixes

+## Please use it if you find it convinient

+And I am happy to hear what you think about it

 The code for the app is here:
 <a href="https://github.com/SverreWisloff/TackingMaster/">https://github.com/SverreWisloff/TackingMaster/</a>

 Happy sailing!

 -Sverre